Adam7411/visionect_joan/README.md

 - **Device Status (`sensor`):** Verify if the tablet is online.
 - **Device Name (`text`):** Change the tablet's name directly from HA.
 - **Refresh Interval (`number`):** Adjust how often the tablet refreshes its content.
+- **Bit Depth:** Sets the number of shades of gray.
+1-bit is only black and white (faster), 4-bit is 16 shades (better quality).
+- **Dither method:** Improves image quality by creating the illusion of more shades.
+Smoothes the transitions between colors.
+- **Clear cache:** Deletes stored page data (e.g. images).
+Use this feature if your screen displays outdated content
 - And many more: temperature, Wi-Fi signal strength, battery voltage, uptime, storage used, configured URL, and last seen time.
 <img width="596" height="829" alt="1" src="https://github.com/user-attachments/assets/86666d82-45d1-4f5f-82b2-43fdeb889c46" />